-This checklist must be cross-referenced to and accompanied by the school's enrollment agreement.
+This Checklist must be cross-referenced to and accompanied by the school's Enrollment Agreement.

-School Name: Schoo ol Number: Date: Addross City State · Zin code:
+School Name: School #: Date: Address: City: State: Zip code:

-The Enrollment Agreement Checklist provides a list of each item required for inclusion in a school's enrollment agreement and serves as a detailed index to aid reviewers in finding each of these requirements.
+The Enrollment Agreement Checklist provides a list of items for inclusion in a school's enrollment agreement and serves as a detailed index to aid reviewers in finding each of these items.
 A copy of this Enrollment Agreement Checklist is to accompany each enrollment agreement copy sent to the Commission.
 Mark the Enrollment Agreement Checklist to show the page number(s) where each item is included.
-Mark the enrollment agreement with the Enrollment Agreement Checklist item number at the location where the required information appears.
+Mark the enrollment agreement with the Enrollment Agreement Checklist item number at the location where the information appears.
 The enrollment agreement of each ACCSC-accredited school must include all required items (Items 1 through 19).
-As applicable, the school's enrollment agreement must also include conditional items (Items 20 through 302) which disclose and outline any other conditions, circumstances, or qualifications imposed by the school.
+As applicable, the school's enrollment agreement must also include conditional items (Items 20 through $3\theta 2$) which disclose and outline any other conditions, circumstances, or qualifications imposed by the school.